gediz/mpv-wiki/FFmpeg-versus-Libav.md

 - Libav is going somewhat clean directions in API development (although everything from this ends up in FFmpeg anyway)
-- FFmpeg seems to have an "anything goes" attitude, and merges/accepts just about anything, sometimes only for the purpose come before Libav.
+- FFmpeg seems to have an "anything goes" attitude, and merges/accepts just about anything, sometimes only for the purpose to have it before Libav.
 (E.g. see HEVC decoder: developed mainly on the Libav side, though separate from the Libav repository, it was hastily merged by FFmpeg shortly before Libav was done with the merge that was prepared for months.)